 Let’s take a closer look at how constructive criticism will benefit you, and how to take it well.

-- Understand Your Team’s Needs: Reaching out to your team to ask for feedback is a great way to stimulate healthy 2-way communication.
-Accepting feedback is an important step when it comes to motivating and engaging their team.
+- Understanding your team’s needs: Reaching out to your team to ask for feedback is a great way to stimulate healthy 2-way communication.
+Accepting feedback is an important step when it comes to motivating and engaging a team.
 It gives leaders a deeper understanding of what employees need to perform, what motivates them, and how to help them reach their objectives.
 Identifying and nurturing factors that subordinates find rewarding, and working on those they find challenging, is vital to building a productive team.

-- Learning Opportunities: It’s very easy to overlook your mistakes until someone points them out.
-Our natural tendency is to react to criticism by looking for something to blame.
-However this mindset prevents us from learning.
+- Learning opportunities: It’s very easy to overlook your mistakes until someone points them out.
+Our natural tendency is to react to criticism by looking for something (or someone else) to blame.
+This mindset prevents us from actually learning.
 If we choose to think of constructive criticism as learning opportunities, and take the time to reflect on what we’ve learned, we’ll have the tools to take thoughtful action.

-1. Pause Before Responding: Before you react, stop and give your brain a couple seconds to process the situation.
-Those brief moments will help stop an intimidating facial expression and help you think rationally and objectively.
+1. Pause before responding: Before you react, stop and give your brain a couple of seconds to process the situation.
+Those brief moments will help stop an unwanted facial expression and help you think rationally and objectively.

-3. Don’t Take It Personally: Criticism is not about you as a person, but only someone’s observation about one of your specific behaviour or approaches.
+3. Don’t take it personally: Criticism is not about you as a person, but only someone’s observation about one of your specific behaviours or approaches.
 Receiving feedback is by no means an indication that you’re a bad leader, but merely an opportunity for you to continuously grow.

-What are your favourite ways to handle criticism?
+What are your favourite tricks for handling criticism?
 Share in the comments or tweet us @unitoio!